Integrating Odeint Time Stepping into OpenFPM for Distributed and GPU Accelerated Numerical Solvers: Introduction

-In this work, we present a distributed algebra system for integrating the time-stepping library Boost Odeint \cite{Ahnert2011,odeint2015ahnert} into the scalable simulation platform OpenFPM \cite{INCARDONA2019155} for scientific computing.
-OpenFPM is an open-source software library for implementing scalable particle and hybrid particle-mesh simulations on heterogeneous high-performance architectures including CPU nodes and GPUs.
-It uses C++ template meta-programming to provide hardware-abstracted data structures and performance-portable algorithms \cite{HeteroPar}.
-In order to reduce development times for scientific simulation codes, OpenFPM provides a template expression system to encode PDEs in near-mathematical notation~\cite{singh_c_2021}.
-We complement this with a distributed template algebra that allows OpenFPM to interface with Odeint.
-This enables the use of abstract encapsulation of time derivatives in a simulation model, which can directly be used by Odeint for time stepping with a variety of high-order, stiff, and adaptive time-integration methods.
+Here, we reduce the need for writing method-specific code by presenting a software design and implementation for integrating the time-stepping library Boost Odeint~\citep{Ahnert2011,odeint2015ahnert} with the scalable numerical simulation library OpenFPM~\citep{INCARDONA2019155}.
+OpenFPM is an open-source software library for implementing scalable particle and hybrid particle--mesh simulations on heterogeneous high-performance architectures including CPU clusters and (clusters of) GPUs.
+It uses C++ template metaprogramming to provide hardware-abstracted data structures and performance-portable algorithms~\citep{Incardona:2023a}.
+In order to reduce development times for numerical solvers, OpenFPM provides a template expression system to encode PDEs in near-mathematical notation~\citep{singh_c_2021}.
+We complement this with a template system that allows OpenFPM to interface with Odeint.
+This enables the use of abstract encapsulation of time derivatives in a simulation model, which can directly be used by Odeint for time stepping with a variety of high-order and adaptive time-integration methods.
+Importantly, the present implementation follows the software design principle of separation of concerns.
+This means that the implementation of a distributed time-stepping scheme is not specific or limited to a given right-hand side $\mathcal{F}$, nor are the spatial operators used to discretize a PDE within $\mathcal{F}$ explicit in the time-integration code.
+This allows modular combinations of right-hand sides and time-stepping methods, independent of the spatial discretizaton and the computer architecture used.

-This paper is organized as follows: \begin{itemize} \item In section \ref{sec:integration-odeint}, we review the architecture of Odeint and derive from it the distributed algebra system to link OpenFPM with Odeint. \item Section \ref{sec:usecase1} presents the numerical benchmarks to verify correctness of the implementation.
-We show numerical convergence for exponential and sigmoidal dynamics toward analytically known exact solutions. \item We benchmark parallel scalability in Section \ref{sec:usecase2} for multiple time-stepping schemes and present a real-world application example in 3D. \item Section \ref{sec:conclusion} discusses the results and provides an outlook to future work. \end{itemize}